eckinger/uchomp/server/README.md

 In `orderService.ts`, the following logic was implemented:
 - `create_order(owner_id, restaurant, expiration, loc)`: Accepts a user ID (must exist in the `user` table), restaurant name (must be provided), expiration time (must be in the future), and a location (must be one of the predefined `locs` enum values).
 If validation passes, the order is inserted into the `food_order` table.
 - `delete_order(order_id)`: Deletes the order with the specified ID from the `food_order` table.
+- `get_orders()`: Retrieves all active food orders (where expiration is in the future) along with the count and list of participants for each order.
+Orders are sorted by expiration date in ascending order.

 The backend server was refactored from a single JavaScript file (`server.js`) to a modular and strictly typed TypeScript setup (`server.ts`).
 The original `server.js` only included a GET route to fetch users and lacked structured validation or business logic.
 The new `server.ts` introduces:
 - POST `/send-code`: Triggers a verification code to the specified email.